mkmkme/libvalkey/libvalkeycluster/README.md

 The list of commands and the position of the first key in the command line is defined in `cmddef.h` which is included in this repo.
-It has been generated using the JSON files describing the syntax of each command in the Redis repository, which makes sure hiredis-cluster supports all commands in Redis, at least in terms of cluster routing.
-To add support for custom commands defined in Redis modules, you can regenerate `cmddef.h` using the script `gencommands.py`.
+It has been generated using the JSON files describing the syntax of each command in the Valkey repository, which makes sure libvalkeycluster supports all commands in Valkey, at least in terms of cluster routing.
+To add support for custom commands defined in Valkey modules, you can regenerate `cmddef.h` using the script `gencommands.py`.
-Use the JSON files from Redis and any additional files on the same format as arguments to the script.
+Use the JSON files from Valkey and any additional files on the same format as arguments to the script.
 For details, see the comments inside `gencommands.py`.

 ### Alternative build using Makefile directly

 When a simpler build setup is preferred a provided Makefile can be used directly when building.
-A benefit of this, instead of using CMake, is that it also provides a static library, a similar limitation exists in the CMake files in hiredis v1.0.0.

 The only option that exists in the Makefile is to enable SSL/TLS support via `USE_SSL=1`

-By default the hiredis library (and headers) installed on the system is used, but alternative installations can be used by defining the compiler flags `CFLAGS` and `LDFLAGS`.
+By default the libvalkey library (and headers) installed on the system is used, but alternative installations can be used by defining the compiler flags `CFLAGS` and `LDFLAGS`.

-See [`examples/using_make/build.sh`](examples/using_make/build.sh) for an example build using an alternative hiredis installation.
+See [`examples/using_make/build.sh`](examples/using_make/build.sh) for an example build using an alternative libvalkey installation.

 Build failures like
-`hircluster_ssl.h:33:10: fatal error: hiredis/hiredis_ssl.h: No such file or directory` indicates that hiredis is not installed on the system, or that a given `CFLAGS` is wrong.
+`valkeycluster_ssl.h:33:10: fatal error: valkey/valkey_ssl.h: No such file or directory` indicates that libvalkey is not installed on the system, or that a given `CFLAGS` is wrong.
 Use the previous mentioned build example as reference.

 ### Running the tests